Multiplicative Reweighting for Robust Neural Network Optimization: Theoretical Analysis

-We turn to analyse a stochastic version of the training, where instead of updating $\theta_{t+1}$ with respect to all examples in the dataset, we sample one example $i_t$ each time according to the current distribution over the examples $p_t$.
-We then update $\theta_{t+1}$ according to the $i_t$'th example's gradient, i.e $\theta_{t+1} = \theta_t - \alpha \nabla l_{i_t}(\theta_t)$.
-Namely, we analyse a variant of \cref{alg:gd_mw} where the GD step is replaced with a SGD variant that instead of sampling the examples uniformly, it samples according to $p_t$.
+We turn to analyse a stochastic version of the training, where instead of updating $\theta_{t+1}$ with respect to all examples, we sample one example $i_t$ each time according to the current distribution over the examples $p_t$.
+We update $\theta_{t+1}$ based on the $i_t$th example's gradient, i.e, $\theta_{t+1} = \theta_t - \alpha \nabla \ell_{i_t}(\theta_t)$.
+Namely, we analyse a variant of \cref{alg:gd_mw} that replaces GD with a SGD variant that samples according to $p_t$ instead of sampling the examples uniformly.